robotpy/robotpy-docs/install/index.rst

 Writing Robot code in Python:

+* If you wish to deploy code or use the Robot Simulator, see the :ref:`computer Installation documentation <install_computer>`.

 * To install RobotPy on your robot, see the :ref:`RobotPy installation documentation <install_robotpy>`.

-* If you wish to deploy code or use the Robot Simulator, see the :ref:`pyfrc installation documentation <install_pyfrc>`.

 Using NetworkTables from Python: